 Next stop is the steam room.
 Here you will see loads of ladies bathing themselves and each other.
 There’s also usually a few kids just sitting in buckets messing about (super cute).
 There were no baths in this Moroccan hammam, but warm water was readily available for you to fill your bucket up with.

 The location I visited was in a residential district of the small city of Essaouira.
 This was not designed for tourists or luxury visitors and rarely visited by foreigners.
 It was the bare, basic, tiled walls and floors with little decoration.
-A place to clean and socialise, not to be pampered.
+A place to clean and socialize, not to be pampered.
 It’s down a side street and a little tricky to find.
 Taxi drivers will know it though.

 The Moroccan Hammam Scrub